From Warner Bros to PubRev+: Charlie Castell’s Journey and the Hard Truths of Monetizing Mobile Games in a Crowded Market

 Margins are only going to get tougher for publishers, as long as we only have a few mediation platforms and the major ad networks use bidding.

-I’m going to go out on a limb and say that bidding is going to get phased out, once enough publishers realise that it has been hurting their ads monetisation so badly.
+I’m going to go out on a limb and say that bidding is going to get phased out, once enough publishers realise that it has been hurting their ads monetization so badly.
 Fill rate increases, but revenue stays the same.
 That means you are serving more ads (more churn, and more battery consumption), at lower CPMs, which means lower LTV.

 I think the SPO purge will die in the next few years, and publishers will be able to sell their inventory through resellers again if they want to.
 That’s either a good thing, or a bad thing, depending on how you look at it.
 That means there will be more fill at the lower end of the waterfall.
 Bidding has already meant that all the major networks are buying as low as they can anyway, so more resellers will mean there is more competition to drive the major networks’ CPMs higher.

-Like most publishers, I don’t like the idea of the DSPs reselling my inventory, but I also see that the extra buyers means that other unsold inventory can be better monetised.
+Like most publishers, I don’t like the idea of the DSPs reselling my inventory, but I also see that the extra buyers means that other unsold inventory can be better monetized.
 There is a point of diminishing return, and each publisher will have to make their own decisions about when that is.